 Don’t miss the animals inside the building attached to the gift shop, too.
 You’ll often find the staff showing off a Eastern screech owl or an adorable Pygmy hedgehog!
 Plus your kids will love the snakes and spiders!

 The Yellowstone River is the longest un-dammed river in the US.
-It flows out of Yellowstone Park, getting wider and slower as you enter Billings where it’s called the “lower” river.
+It flows out of Yellowstone National Park, getting wider and slower as you enter Billings where it’s called the “lower” river.

 Riverfront Park offers outstanding trails for biking or walking along the water.